openwater/h2o-really-api/README.md

 See `basic_test_plan.jmx`.
 I had the Servers configured as follows:

 * Django dev server on port `8000` (baseline)
-* Bjoern on `7777`
+* Bjoern (8 workers) on `7777`
-* Gunicorn on `8888`
+* Gunicorn (8 workers) on `8888`
 * Simple on `5000`
 * Jetty on `5050`
+* Spark on `5555`

 each tested in isolation.

 For small responses, there isn't a huge difference (~30 req/s for Python vs ~80 req/s for Java).
 However, for larger responses (e.g. `page_size=5000`), Python totally falls over and starts raising errors, but Java remains steady.

-For example, even at `page_size=5000` on my laptop both Java implementations can sustain ~18 req/s (with each returning ~6MB of JSON).
+For example, even at `page_size=5000` on my laptop all Java implementations can sustain ~50 req/s.
-Under those workloads, both Gunicorn and Bjoern dropped down to ~1.5 req/s with an error rate of ~10%.
+Under those workloads, both Gunicorn and Bjoern dropped down to ~1.5 req/s with an error rate of ~25%.

 At the extreme, a full export of all ~130k records via the API (in compact form; 16MB or so) takes ~1s with Java, and nearly a full minute in Python.

-In all tests, both Java implementations showed similar numbers, with Jetty usually being marginally slower.
+In all tests, all Java implementations showed similar numbers, with Jetty and Spark (which is based on Jetty) usually being marginally faster.

 TODO
 ----